HRV Biofeedback

 summary

-This meta-analysis by Yu et al. (2022), published in Applied Psychophysiology and Biofeedback (DOI 10.1007/s10484-021-09564-0), analyzes 24 scientific trials conducted between 2010 and 2021 on the efficacy of heart rate variability biofeedback (HRV biofeedback) for reducing stress and anxiety in varied populations.
+This meta-analysis by Lehrer et al. (2020), published in Applied Psychophysiology and Biofeedback (PMID 32385728), analyzes 24 scientific trials conducted between 2010 and 2021 on the efficacy of heart rate variability biofeedback (HRV biofeedback) for reducing stress and anxiety in varied populations.

 HRV biofeedback is a technique in which the patient learns to regulate breathing at a precise frequency (generally 0.1 Hz, or 6 breaths/minute) to maximize heart rate variability, a direct indicator of sympathovagal balance and resilience to stress.